Chief In ResidenceFlorida

 Runcie has been recognized as Superintendent of the Year by Florida Association of District School Superintendents; National Alliance of Black School Educators; Association of Latino Administrators and Superintendents; and Florida Consortium of Public Charter Schools.

 He serves on boards for several other national and local organizations, including United Way of Broward County, Urban League of Broward County, Code.org, and National Education Equity Lab.

-Runcie knows firsthand how a high-quality education can transform a person’s life.
-Born in Jamaica, he moved to the United States as a young boy and became the first member of his family to attend college, graduating from Harvard University and earning an MBA from Northwestern University.
-He later founded a management and technology consulting company and held several strategic leadership positions with Chicago Public Schools, including chief information officer, chief administrative officer, chief area instructional officer, and chief of staff to the board of education.
+Runcie knows first-hand how a high-quality education can transform a person’s life.
+Born in Jamaica, he moved to the United States as a young boy and became the first in his family to finish high school and graduate from college, earning his bachelor’s from Harvard College and his MBA from Northwestern University.
+He later founded a management and technology consulting company and held several strategic leadership positions with Chicago Public Schools.